A Traditional Full Irish Breakfast

 Traditional full Welsh Breakfast

-A Full Welsh is very similar but served with Laver bread or laver cakes, these are a kind of pancake that is made with seaweed and oatmeal and is traditionally served with breakfast but sometimes with a roast dinner.
+A Full Welsh breakfast is very similar but served with Laver bread or laver cakes, these are a kind of pancake that is made with seaweed and oatmeal and is traditionally served with breakfast but sometimes with a roast dinner.

 Potato “bread” goes by many regional names, including slims, fadge, potato cake, potato pancakes, farls, and tattie scones in Scotland, Boxty (bacstaí in Gaelic) poundy or poundies.
 These are totally different to Potato Bread as they are a sort of flat unleavened triangular shaped patty, they are usually made with raw grated potato and some leftover mash although some folks have been known to make them with just leftover mashed potato.
 There are also Soda Farls which are a leavened potato bread often served at breakfast as well.